opendatasoft/qgis-ods-plugin/README.md

 ![Told you there are some interesting trees in Paris !](/documentation/Photo2.png "Told you there are some interesting trees in Paris !")

 The other dataset is imported, another layer is created.
-And after ordering my layers a bit, you can clearly see where the noticable plane trees of Paris are.
+And after ordering my layers a bit, you can clearly see where the noticeable plane trees of Paris are.
 Well done !

 ![Now it's your turn to have fun !](/documentation/Photo2.png "Now it's your turn to have fun !")